Former ComEd vice president pleads guilty in bribery scheme

 Fidel Marquez, who headed ComEd’s governmental affairs office until 2019 and is the first former executive charged in the ongoing investigation, entered the plea by video before Chicago-based U.S. District Judge Mary Rowland.

+At the Springfield hearing, the House Republican leader decried ComEd’s “breathtaking admission” even in scandal-weary Illinois.
+And a ComEd representative confirmed the utility hired or gave contracts to Madigan allies, despite doing no work because “Speaker Madigan is an influential public official.”

+Madigan hasn’t been charged and denies any wrongdoing.
+But prosecutors singled him out in July when they announced ComEd would pay $200 million under a deferred prosecution deal that requires the utility to fully cooperate with the ongoing investigation.
+The utility acknowledged bribing Madigan with jobs for political allies and more valued at $1.3 million in exchange for favorable legislation.

-Marquez faces a maximum five-year prison term and a theoretical penalty of up to $300 million, which is twice the estimated value of the benefits in the ComEd scheme to provide jobs and vendor subcontracts for Madigan associates.
+Marquez faces a maximum five-year prison term and a possible penalty of up to $300 million, which is twice the estimated value of the benefits to ComEd in the scheme to provide jobs and vendor subcontracts for Madigan associates.

-But under a 24-page plea deal, prosecutors would recommend probation and no prison time if Marquez cooperates fully with investigators who are almost certainly considering charges against others in the weeks and months to come.

-The willingness to spare Marquez prison time for his cooperation suggests the U.S. attorney’s office in Chicago has other, potentially more important targets in its sights.

 When Judge Rowland asked Marquez Tuesday how he wanted to plead, he answered calmly, “I plead guilty, your honor.”

-The hearing took place on the same day a legislative committee in Springfield began hearing testimony about a current ComEd executive regarding the bid to influence Madigan, the nation’s longest-serving state speaker.

-Follow Michael Tarm on Twitter at https://twitter.com/mtarm
+Follow AP Legal Affairs Writer Michael Tarm on Twitter at https://twitter.com/mtarm and AP Political Writer John O’Connor at https://twitter.com/apoconnor